 10. Io non so ben ridir com’ i’ v’intrai,11. tant’ era pien di sonno a quel punto12. che la verace via abbandonai.

 translation note: Line 10 — ‘Io non so ben ridir com’ i’ v’intrai’ — I cannot well say how I entered there.
 The cause of the dark wood is withheld at the precise moment the reader expects it.
-This silence is structural, not accidental.
+This silence is often read as structural rather than accidental, though the alternative — that Dante simply cannot narrate disorientation from inside it — has its own defenders.
 [Model knowledge · high]

 theology: Line 11 — ‘pien di sonno’ — full of sleep.
 Sleep as spiritual torpor has a long tradition in Augustine and medieval theology: the soul that drifts from the good does so in a kind of wakefulness failure.
 This is not literal sleep.
 [Model knowledge · medium]

 wordplay: Line 12 — ‘abbandonai’ — I abandoned.
 Active voice, first person, sudden.
-Lines 1-11 used passive constructions throughout.
-Here Dante shifts to agency: ‘I abandoned the true way.’
+Lines 1-3 open with reflexive and passive constructions (mi ritrovai, era smarrita) that blur agency.
+Here Dante shifts decisively to agency: ‘I abandoned the true way.’
 The shift is jarring and may be the most important grammatical moment in the opening.
 Whether this is confession or simply narrative shift is contested.
 [Model knowledge · high]

 Lines 13–15